joshlk/robotchinwag.com/_posts/2024-11-08-gradient-of-matrix-multiplicationin-deep-learning.md

-Therefore the gradient is calculated by multiplying the gradient of the loss $l$ with respect to the output $Y$ with the tranpose of the weights $A$.
+Therefore the gradient is calculated by multiplying the gradient of the loss $l$ with respect to the output $Y$ with the transpose of the weights $A$.

-### The backpropigated gradient of $A$
+### The backpropagated gradient of $A$

 We use the same procedure as above.
 First, obtain the derivative with respect to $A$: